Chillingham Castle: History

 In the 18th and 19th centuries, the grounds underwent landscaping, including work carried out by Sir Jeffry Wyattville.
 The once extensive park is now under a separate ownership from the castle.

 The Prince and Princess of Wales stayed at Chillingham Castle en route to Scotland, in 1872.

 During the Second World War, the castle was used as an army barracks.
 During this time, much of the decorative wood is said to have been stripped out and burned by the soldiers billeted there.
 After the war, the castle began to fall into disrepair.
 Lead had been removed from the roof, resulting in extensive weather damage to large parts of the building.

 The castle and estate remained linked with the Earls of Tankerville until the 10th Earl of Tankerville succeeded in 1980.
 Soon after this, the landed estate was broken up and sold.

 In 1982, the castle was bought by Sir Humphry Wakefield, 2nd Baronet, whose wife Catherine is descended from the Greys of Chillingham, and Wakefield set about a painstaking restoration of the castle.

 The Great hall, used as a filming location for the 1998 historical film Elizabeth.
 The medieval-style fireplaces are film props.

 In 1997, the castle was used as a filming location for the film Elizabeth, featuring as Leith Castle and as the hunting lodge.
 The fibreglass fireplaces from the film remain in the great hall, covering 18th-century white marble fireplaces from the demolished Wanstead House in east London.

 As of 2020, sections of the castle are open to the public including for late-night ghost tours, and eight apartments within the castle and its outbuildings are available for holiday rentals.

 Chillingham's ghosts

 Lady Mary Berkeley – believed to haunt the castle, where her ghost is said to be heard faintly.

 The current owners market the castle as being the most haunted castle in Britain.
 It has been visited by the Most Haunted TV show.
 The most famous ghost of the castle is the "blue (or radiant) boy", who according to the owners used to haunt the Pink Room in the castle.

+In 2024, YouTube paranormal investigators ‘Project Fear’ filmed human bone remains in a box in the dungeon.

+Sam and Colby also explored the castle with Daz Black and UK Haunted, Daz investigated the castle twice.